Ryan Jeffers Preview, Player Props: Twins vs. Guardians

-On Tuesday, Ryan Jeffers (.293 on-base percentage in past 10 games, 76 points below season-long percentage) and the Minnesota Twins face the Cleveland Guardians, whose starting pitcher will be Tanner Bibee.
-First pitch is at 6:10 PM ET.
+On Wednesday, Ryan Jeffers (.293 on-base percentage in past 10 games, 76 points below season-long percentage) and the Minnesota Twins play the Cleveland Guardians, whose starting pitcher will be Gavin Williams.
+First pitch is at 1:10 PM ET.

-He had a one-hit performance in his previous game (1-for-5) against the Guardians.
+In his last appearance, he went 1-for-5 with a double and an RBI against the Guardians.

 Ryan Jeffers Game Info & Props vs. the Guardians